 Neurosciences Graduate Programs

 The graduate program in neurosciences at the University of Kansas is a degree-granting program.
 Students are admitted directly into the program.
-The program is coordinated by the Lawrence campus of the university - with strengths in behavioral, biological, chemical, and pharmaceutical sciences, and the KU Medical Center campus in Kansas City, with strengths in all the biomedical and clinical sciences.
-Each student is asked which campus he or she would like to be considered for admission.
-Students in this program should expect to be admitted to and receive a Ph.D. degree in the neurosciences.
-In exceptional circumstances, the program also offers an M.S. degree in neurosciences.
+The program is coordinated by the Lawrence campus of the university - with strengths in the behavioral, biological, chemical, and pharmaceutical sciences - and the Medical Center campus in Kansas City - with strengths in all the biomedical and clinical sciences.
+Each student is asked to indicate the campus on which he or she would like to be considered for admission.
+Students in this program should expect to be admitted to and receive a Ph.D. degree in neurosciences.

-All application materials are reviewed by faculty committees in Lawrence and Kansas City.
-Students should have B.A. or B.S. degrees in one of the following fields: anthropology, behavioral sciences, biology, chemistry, engineering, neuroscience, or pharmacological sciences.
-Preference is given to students who have completed courses in introductory biology and at least 1 course in advanced biology topics such as biochemistry, physiology, microbiology, molecular biology, and courses in introductory and organic chemistry or in calculus and physics.
+All application materials are reviewed by faculty committees on the Lawrence and Kansas City campuses.
+Students should have B.A. or B.S. degrees in one of the following fields: anthropology, behavioral sciences (psychology, human development), biology, chemistry, engineering, neuroscience, or pharmacology.
+Preference is given to students who have completed courses in introductory biology and at least one course in advanced biology topics such as biochemistry, physiology, microbiology, molecular biology, and courses in introductory and organic chemistry or in calculus and physics.
 The graduate curriculum requires background knowledge in these fields.
-Students who do not have sufficient training will be asked to complete the appropriate courses before admission.
-The program requires standard Graduate Record Examination scores with all applications, 3 letters of recommendation, and an essay by the applicant about his or her career goals, i.e. why he or she wishes to become a neuroscientist.
-Selection of graduate students is based on grade-point average, GRE scores, letters of recommendation, and evidence of previous experience in research.
+Students who do not have sufficient training will be asked to complete the appropriate courses before being admitted.
+The program requires submission of the standard GRE scores with all applications, three letters of recommendation, and an essay by the applicant about his or her career goals, i.e. why he or she wishes to become a neuroscientist.
+Selection of graduate students is based on grade-point average, Graduate Record Examination scores, letters of recommendation, and evidence of previous experience in research.
 The minimum standard acceptable for admission to the graduate program is a grade-point average of 3.0.
 Inquiries and applications are welcome at any time.
 Most students enter the program in August.
 Full consideration for August admission can be assured for all applications received by the 2nd Friday of January.

 The University of Kansas